materialsinnovation/mks-tutorial/README.md

     $ jupyter notebook

-If you have a working notebook then try importing [PyMKS][pymks] and [Dask][dask],
+If you have a working notebook then try importing [PyMKS][pymks] and [Dask][dask] in the notebook with,

     In []: import pymks
     In []: import dask

+If that works, try running the [PyMKS][pymks] tests using,

     In []: pymks.test()

-in the notebook.
-The tests should print things to the screen, but should indicate success.
+The tests will print a lot of text to the screen, but should indicate success on the final line.

 # Issues